elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 For example, agents may choose to name all transactions/spans reading-from/sending-to temporary queues equally.
 On the other end, agents may choose to append a cardinality-increasing factor to the name, like the routing key in RabbitMQ.

-\* Java agent's instrumentation for Kafka does not follow this pattern at the moment.
+\* At least up to version 1.19.0, the Java agent's instrumentation for Kafka does not follow this pattern.

 #### \** RabbitMQ naming specifics

 In RabbitMQ, queues are only relevant in the receiver side, so the exchange name is used instead for sender spans.
 When the default exchange is used (denoted with an empty string), it should be replaced with `<default>`.

-Agents may add an opt-in config to append the routing key to the name as well, for example: `RabbitMQ RECEIVE from MyExchange\58D7EA987`.
+Agents may add an opt-in config to append the routing key to the name as well, for example: `RabbitMQ RECEIVE from MyExchange/58D7EA987`.

 For RabbitMQ transaction and polling spans, the queue name is used instead, whenever available (i.e. when the polling yields a message).